xlxs4/xlxs4.github.io/notes/second-brain/index.md

 In other words, there's no need to organize unless you need to organize.
 No need to figure out the system first, it will gradually come into existence through an iterative process.
-Keep all organization, thinking, etc. to a minimum, don't unecessarily complicate.
+Keep all organization, thinking, etc. to a minimum, don't unnecessarily complicate.
 Prioritize less friction; separate the various subprocesses, e.g. separate **C**ollecting from **O**rganizing.
 Don't use a lot of (app) features, it's a rabbit hole.